ZenWave360/ZenWave360.github.io/pages/Event-Driven-Architectures/API-First-AsyncAPI.md

 Document where your API will be deployed and required security...

+You can also document some server **protocol specific configurations** using free-form **bindings** property

 ### Channels: Publish / Subscribe

-Each channel represent one broker topic, channel, queue... where you are about to publish or subscribe to.
+Each channel represent one single broker topic, channel, queue... where you are about to publish or subscribe to.

-Use use above table to understand which section, publish or subscribe, you may want to use.
+Use table above to understand which section, publish or subscribe, you may want to use.

-In a nutshell: providers publish events and subscribes to commands/queries.
+In a nutshell:

+> Providers publish events and subscribe to commands/queries/requests.

+If you still find confusing which is a provider and a client just use this rule: In a given messaging scenario, there can be only one provider of a message, while there can be multiple clients..
+If the provider is producing messages, use the `publish` section.
+If the provider is consuming messages, use the `subscribe` section.

 ### Messages